DIY Jersey Knit Tassel Scarf

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

-This project for Scarf Week is a perfect way to upcycle your t-shirts or jersey knit clothing.
-Of course there are a million ways to make a t-shirt scarf, but if you are a follower of mine you already know I am a huge fan of tassels and all things bohemian!
-So you know I had to make a t-shirt tassel scarf!
-These came out so cute and super easy to make.
-Let me show you how~
+Of course, there are a million ways to make a t-shirt scarf, but if you are a follower of mine you already know I am a huge fan of tassels and all things bohemian.

 Jersey Knit Tassel Scarf